-Registration is open for the 2018 Young Farmers and Ranchers (YF&R) Conference, Jan.
-19-20 at the CoCo Key Water Resort in Omaha.
-The conference theme is “Waves of Opportunity” and is presented by Nebraska Farm Bureau, Douglas County Farm Bureau, Farm Credit Services of America, and the Aurora Cooperative.
+LINCOLN, NEB. – Registration is open for the 2019 Young Farmers and Ranchers (YF&R) Conference, Feb.
+8-9 at the Ramada Hotel and Conference Center in Columbus.
+The conference theme is “Growing for Tomorrow” and is presented by Nebraska Farm Bureau and Aurora Cooperative.

 LINCOLN, Neb. – Delegates at the American Farm Bureau Federation’s (AFBF) 100th annual meeting approved a number of resolutions that will provide the organization with authority from its grassroots members to push Congress toward the goal line on issues like trade policy, cell-based food products, and livestock antibiotic use, Nebraska Farm Bureau (NEFB) President Steve Nelson said Jan.
 22.

 LINCOLN, NEB. – “Today is a good day for Nebraska’s farmers and ranchers, for agriculture, and for all Americans.
 A country that can feed itself, is a country that is free.
 Since 1933, America has been passing farm bills knowing that food security is national security.
 The 2018 Farm Bill is no exception.
 This bill will help provide certainty to farmers and ranchers in navigating the challenges of today’s agriculture as they work to produce food for our country and the world.”

 LINCOLN, NEB.
 Ten farmers and ranchers from across Nebraska have been selected for Nebraska Farm Bureau’s 2019 Leadership Academy.
 The selected farmers and ranchers will begin a year-long program starting Jan.
 24-25 at the Holiday Inn in Kearney.